0xm1r41/syscall-rs/README.md

 target/release/examples/demo.exe
 ```

-The demo executable loads calc.exe shellcode (or whatever you generate with msfvenom) and executes it entirely through syscalls.
+The demo executable loads a message box shellcode (or whatever you generate with msfvenom) and executes it entirely through syscalls.
 No VirtualAlloc, no CreateThread, just NT APIs.

 ## Technical Notes